pret/pokered/FEATURES.md

 - The FISHING GURU now lives in cerulean city and you can get the OLD ROD a bit earlier.
 Same with the GOOD ROD, which is now in the old FISHING GURU's house in vermilion city.
 As for the last two gurus on Route 12 and in Fuchsia city, whoever you meet first will give you a SUPER ROD.
 The other will be a bit distraught at the unexpected turn of events.

 - A couple of items or TRAINER TIPS signs have been added to otherwise empty places in the overworld.
+- A couple of new hidden items were added to various areas in the game.
+- Multiple items can be picked up at once (example: you found 5 potions)

 ## Restored Cut Content